userzc/.dotfiles/README.md

 This is the first attempt to create a repository for `dotfiles` and an install script to make all the necesary changes.

-To clone this reposiroty, from prompt use:
+To clone this repository, from prompt use:

     git clone https://github.com/userzc/.dotfiles.git